numpy/numpy/doc/source/dev/reviewer_guidelines.rst

 API Changes
 -----------
-As mentioned most public API changes should be discussed ahead of time and often with a wider audience (mailinglist or even through a NEP).
+As mentioned most public API changes should be discussed ahead of time and often with a wider audience (on the mailing list, or even through a NEP).

 For changes in the public C-API be aware that the NumPy C-API is backwards compatible so that any addition must be ABI compatible with previous versions.